 - Gemini (2000)

-The House of Niccolò series is for sale as paper editions and for Kindle on amazon.com, amazon.co.uk and amazon.ca, and at ebooks.com in ePub format for other eReaders.
-Niccolò Rising is also newly available as an audiobook download from audible.com and audible.co.uk and on CD from amazon.co.uk.
-(Use of these links will result in a percentage of the purchase price being donated to the Dorothy Dunnett Society.)
+The House of Niccolò series is for sale as paper editions and for Kindle on amazon.com, amazon.co.uk and amazon.ca, and are widely available elsewhere in ePub format for other e-readers.
+Audiobooks are available from Amazon.co.uk and Amazon.com.
+(Use of our Amazon links will result in a percentage of the purchase price being donated to the Dorothy Dunnett Society, Scottish Charity SC030649.)

 King Hereafter (1982), a long novel set in Orkney and Scotland in the years just before the invasion of England by William the Conqueror, was, in Dorothy’s eyes, her masterpiece.
 It is based on the premise that the central historical character Thorfinn, Earl of Orkney, and Macbeth were one and the same person.
 King Hereafter was exhaustively researched and plunges the reader into 11th century battles, wild landscapes, political intrigue, cruelty, comedy, bloodshed, love and tragedy – and, above all, the formidable young king’s relationship with the sea.
 It is for sale as a paper edition on amazon.co.uk and amazon.ca, and as a paper edition and for Kindle on amazon.com.
 (Use of these links will result in 5%-8% of the purchase price being donated to the Dorothy Dunnett Society.)
 It is also available in the USA in ePub format for other eReaders.

 The Dorothy Dunnett Companions